xwmx/nb/README.md

   Create a new note.
 Any arguments passed to `add` are written to the note file.
 When no arguments are passed, a new note file is opened with `$EDITOR`.

+  `notes` creates Markdown files by default.
+To create a note with a different file type, use the `--type` option.
+To change the default file type, set the `$NOTES_DEFAULT_EXTENSION` variable in the ~/.notesrc configuration file.

 Examples:
   notes add